eastein/lidless/README.txt

 ## Roles

 Different parts of the system can be run in separate processes to avoid contention and performance issues.
 Roles are settings in a stanza that specify what role name a process must be running as in order to execute the work related to the stanza.

 For a camera instance, this is reading the video stream, doing perceptual computations on it, and recording the data periodically.

 For a web instance not using proxying (see below), the work is doing read operations on databases for historical data and shared memory access for the ratio data (there are issues currently with a web instance or irc instance accessing the current ratio of a camera not running in the same role, as it must use the database to access this information at this time).
 A process can only have one role: the default role is called `default`.

+An IRC instance will consume all alerts produced in its role, as will an announced instance.
+You must run IRC and announced in separate processes (and hence, roles).
+If you want alerts to go to more to than one, set the role on the alert stanza to a list of roles containing the consumers of alerts that you are targetting.
+This has the added bonus feature (it's not a bug, really!) that you can send alerts to a specific subset of alert transmitting mediums.

 ## Proxying